-When you re-create the password file, any accounts other than SYS that were granted the SYSDBA or SYSOPER privileges will have those privileges removed.
-You will need to regrant the privileges for these accounts after you have re-created the password file.
+When you re-create the password file, any accounts other than SYS that were granted the SYSDBA or SYSOPER privileges have those privileges removed.
+You must regrant the privileges for these accounts after you have re-created the password file.

 You can reenable the ability to connect with the SYSDBA privilege by re-creating the password file with the nosysdba flag set to n (No).
-You might need to reenable the ability to connect with SYSDBA privileges, if certain products or utilities require it's 11se.
+You might reenable the ability to connect with SYSDBA privileges, if certain products or utilities require it's use.